-My plane ticket reads Sunday afternoon, March 31st.
-I don't like flying on Sunday but it is something I often have to do.
-When I was making my reservations, I was asked, "You're flying on Easter?"
-I hadn't really thought about it.
-My kids are grown so it's not like we hide easter eggs.
-I am both to old, and certainly don't need, to be given chocolate.
-This person wasn't referring to any of these activities.
-Many people throughout the world will be attending the "church of their choice" to remember the resurrection of Jesus.
-It won't be the "normal" service, but rather a "special" service of remembering the resurrection of our Lord that no doubt will include different plays, skits, and dramas.
-The world calls this day "Easter Sunday", the day our Lord supposedly was resurrected from the grave.
+The question is often asked, "Have any big plans for Easter?"
+I never really give the subject a lot of thought.
+Our kids are grown so it's not like we hide easter eggs.
+I am both to old, and certainly don't need, to be given chocolate, though I wouldn't turn it down.
+However, many people, throughout the world, would normally be attending the "church of their choice" to remember the resurrection of Jesus.
+It wouldn't be the "normal service," but rather a "special service" focused on remembering the resurrection of our Lord that no doubt would include different plays, skits, and dramas.
+The world calls this day "Easter Sunday", the day our Lord was supposedly resurrected from the grave.

-I don't recall reading anywhere in the Bible of the day nor the special celebration of the resurrection mentioned.
+I don't recall reading anywhere in the Bible of a special celebration of the resurrection being mentioned.
 Yet, as with Christmas, many "good intentioned people", honestly believing that they are commemorating the resurrection of Christ, by celebrating this "holy day" when they have no biblical authority whatsoever for the practice.
 Because of tradition, most people today believe that Easter has always been observed from apostolic times and is authorized in the scriptures.